SY41 Active Attacker Policy

 - Act as a liaison with concerned family members of students during and post-emergency.

 - Conduct outreach to employees.

-Penn State Police & Public Safety Public Information Officer (PIO)
+Penn State University Police and Public Safety Public Information Officer (UPPS PIO)

 - In collaboration with Strategic communications, draft subsequent PSU ALERT messages for the University community.
-These messages also are captured on social media platforms operated by Stategic Communications and may be disseminated on Penn State News and via email as appropriate.
+These messages are also captured on social media platforms operated by Stategic Communications and may be disseminated on Penn State News and via email as appropriate.

-- In partnership with Strategic Communications, will provide factual, ongoing information about the situation and important advisories on actions being taken by University officials, as well as expected actions to be taken by University community members.
+- In partnership with Strategic Communications, will provide factual, ongoing information related to the situation and important advisories on actions being taken by University officials, as well as expected actions to be taken by University Community members.